djeck1432/gui_minecraft_chat/README.md

 `CHAT_PORT` - port;

-`HISTORY` - path to file, where will be save history of chat;
+`HISTORY` - path to the file, where will save a history of the chat;

 ### authorise.py